What Is Leaky Gut Syndrome?

 In some people the wall of the gut seems to have been breached.
 Researchers are unsure how these microscopic breaches occur but possible causes include:

-Leaky-gut syndrome is not a disease itself but is thought to play a role in other diseases.
+Leaky gut syndrome is not a disease itself but is thought to play a role in other diseases.
 Allowing undigested food or bacteria into the bloodstream causes the immune system to react.
-As this occurs the body reacts in a number of ways such as:
+As this occurs the body may react in a number of ways, such as:

 These problems can add up to a disorder which has no obvious relation to the original cause.

 Until a few decades ago, the theory was that unless a medical problem directly affected the gut, it worked normally.
-Now physicians know that trauma to other parts of the body causes the gut to react.
-One researcher, Leo Galland M.D., estimates that leaky-syndrome plays a role in 70 percent of people with chronic fatigue syndrome, eight out of 10 aspirin or ibuprofen users, most alcoholics, and anyone who is hospitalized.
-Galland also believes parasites that can lead to leaky-gut syndrome may lurk in most municipal water systems.
+Now, physicians know that trauma to other parts of the body causes the gut to react.
+One researcher, Leo Galland M.D., estimates that leaky syndrome plays a role in 70% of people with chronic fatigue syndrome, eight out of 10 aspirin or ibuprofen users, most alcoholics, and anyone who is hospitalized.
+Galland also believes parasites that can lead to leaky gut syndrome may lurk in most municipal water systems.

 The nutritional mainstay, fiber, may also play a role in healing problems of the gut.
 A National Institute of Health funded study from Louisiana State University indicated that rats who ate no fiber had abnormal intestinal linings.
 Other research shows that glutamine, a nonessential amino acid, also plays a role in maintaining the integrity of the intestinal wall.

-To conclude from available research that leaky-gut syndrome is widespread, treatable, and the cause of all sorts of problems is a jump scientists and most doctors are unwilling to make.
-The gut and glutamine are definitely hot areas of current and ongoing research.
-It is recognized though that care and maintenance of the gut makes sense in any case.
+To conclude from available research that leaky gut syndrome is widespread, treatable, and the cause of all sorts of problems is a jump scientists and most doctors are unwilling to make.
+The gut and glutamine are definitely areas of ongoing research.
+It is recognized, though, that care and maintenance of the gut makes sense in any case.